Socrats/randomize-apps-otree/README.md

 1. **Add the App to Your Project:**
    Ensure that the `randomize-apps-otree` app is included in your oTree project directory.
 2. **Add the API to Your Project:**
-   You must also add the folder `randomise_apps_api`, this will allow you to import the `RandomisedAppPage`, as explained below.
+   You must also add the folder `randomize_apps_api`, this will allow you to import the `RandomizedAppPage`, as explained below.
 3. **Update `settings.py`:**
    Add `randomize-apps-otree` to the `SESSION_CONFIGS` in your `settings.py` file.
 You can configure the session